jaxschu/kaggle-competitions-lxd/README.md

 In this challenge, we used the credit data from Home Credit to predict if a client is able to repay the loan.

+The dataset contains around 300,000 instances with more than 100 features, including data from credit bureau, previous application, current application, monthly balances, installments payments, etc.

+The model we used is LightGBM, ensembled with other models in public kernels.
+Currently, we achieved an AUC of 0.800, which is ranked top 8.8% on the public leaderboard.